Where do I…

 Early Childhood Links

-Early Learning Coalition of St. Lucie County website provides parents of young children with information on locating child care, Voluntary Prekindergarten Program (VPK), Father & Child Connection Program, and access to the Early Learning Coalition Calendar of Events.
+Early Learning Coalition of St. Lucie County website provides parents of young children with information on locating child care, Voluntary Prekindergarten Program (VPK) and School Readiness.
+Phone: 772.595.6424

 Early Steps is a program which offers early intervention services to infants and toddlers with special needs.
 Services are provided by local Early Steps offices across the state of Florida.
 Phone: 1-800-218-0001